coreos/rpm-ostree/docs/treefile.md

     The default is `false` out of conservatism; you likely want to enable this.

+ * `cliwrap-binaries`: array of strings, optional.
+An explicit list of binaries to enable `cliwrap`.
+The current allowed set contains just one value: `kernel-install`.

  * `readonly-executables`: boolean, optional.
 Defaults to `false` (for backcompat).
     If enabled, rpm-ostree will remove the write bit from all executables.